kubemq-io/docs/docs/development/net.md

             var transaction = queue.CreateTransaction();

-            // get message from the queue with visibility of 10 seconds and wait timeout of 10 seconds
+            // get a message from the queue with visibility of 10 seconds and wait timeout of 10 seconds

             var resRec = transaction.Receive(10, 10);